Thornetta Davis: Biography

 She guested on Alberta Adams' 2008 album, Detroit is My Home.

 In 2014, Davis performed at the Concert of Colors in Detroit with the Detroit Symphony Orchestra.

-In 2017, she was nominated for a Blues Music Award in the Best Emerging Artist Album category, for her latest album, Honest Woman.

 Discography

 Awards

 At the Detroit Music Awards, Davis was voted Outstanding Blues Artist in 2004 and 2006, and Outstanding Blues/R&B Vocalist in 2004, 2006, 2010, 2011 and 2014.
 In 2018, she won the following Detroit Music Awards: Outstanding Blues Artist/Group; Outstanding Blues Songwriter; Outstanding Blues Vocalist; Outstanding Video/Limited Budget for “I Believe (Everything Gonna Be Alright)”; Outstanding Urban Songwriter; and Outstanding Urban Vocalist.

+In 2017, she was nominated for a Blues Music Award in the Best Emerging Artist Album category, for her album, Honest Woman.
+In 2023, Davis was named as the 'Soul Blues Female Artist of the Year' at the Blues Music Awards.
+In 2025, Davis was again named as the 'Soul Blues Female Artist of the Year' at the Blues Music Awards.